hashicorp/terraform-website/content/source/docs/glossary.html.md

 In Terraform, many [resource][] types have an ID [attribute][] that helps link Terraform's [state][] to the real infrastructure resource being managed.

-In Terraform Enterprise, most internal application objects (like [workspaces][], users, [policies][], etc.) can be identified by both a name (possibly including the parents, for disambiguation) and by an opaque, permanent ID.
+In Terraform Enterprise, most internal application objects (like [workspaces][], users, [policies][], etc.) can be identified by both a name and by an opaque, permanent ID.
 Most API endpoints use IDs instead of names, since names sometimes change.
 IDs for TFE's application objects are sometimes called "external IDs."

 You can usually copy an external ID from the URL bar when viewing an object in TFE's UI.
 Workspaces don't display an ID in the URL bar, but their general settings page includes a UI control for viewing and copying the ID.